Co-Founder / LeadJar

 HubSpot seemingly has everything under the sun.
 A CRM, email automation tools, a CMS, a ticketing system.
 The list goes on and on.
 When it comes to distributing leads to your sales team, you'd think they'd have plenty of options for that as well.

-Even sales reps take PTO.
-Easily take someone out of the lead rotation, and put them back in it with a weighted round robin.
+Quickly remove reps when they're out of office (and add them back in when they return): Even sales reps take PTO.
+Easily take someone out of the lead rotation, and put them back in it with a weighted distribution or round robin.

 How do you currently route leads to your sales team?
 Hit us up on Twitter.